Making credit available

-At the eight regularly scheduled FOMC meetings a year, committee members decide how many securities to buy and at which maturities, after they pore over data and reports from across the country on the labor market, inflation and gross domestic product, a key indicator of the economy's output and health.
+At the 8 regularly scheduled FOMC meetings a year, committee members decide how many securities to buy and at which maturities, after they pore over data and reports from across the country on the labor market, inflation and economic growth.

-The committee then unveils their new target range for the federal funds rate, currently zero percent to 0.25 percent, and shares their projections in an announcement closely watched by traders and policymakers around the world.
-Within seconds, financial markets begin to adjust, affecting your pocketbook in the following seven ways.
+The committee then unveils its new target range for the federal funds rate, and shares its members' economic projections in an announcement closely watched by traders and policymakers around the world.
+Within seconds, financial markets begin to adjust, affecting your pocketbook in numerous ways.